Royal United Hospitals Bath NHS Foundation Trust: History

 The Royal United Hospital Bath NHS Trust was established on 1 November 1991 taking over the management of Royal United Hospital from Bath Area Health Authority.
 In 2011, the Trust applied to become authorised as an NHS foundation trust from late Spring 2012, but this was postponed after issues were raised by the Care Quality Commission about aspects of patient care.
 The process was restarted in 2014.
 It was authorised as a Foundation Trust in October 2014 commencing on 1 November 2014.

+The Royal United Hospital takes its name from the union of the Bath Casualty Hospital founded in 1788, and the Bath City Dispensary and Infirmary founded in 1792.
+The Casualty Hospital was founded in response to the serious injuries sustained to labourers working on the buildings which were being constructed in the city.
+The Dispensary and Infirmary developed from the Bath Pauper Scheme, a charity founded in 1747 to provide medical treatment for destitute persons in Bath.

 Since July 2022, health and care services in the area are planned and delivered by an integrated care board, where the trust works alongside the two Wiltshire NHS trusts – Great Western (Swindon) and Salisbury.

 The trust's chief executive is Cara Charles-Barks, who took over in September 2020 on the retirement of James Scott.
 In November 2024, Charles-Barks was appointed as the first joint chief executive of the three trusts.